SpoonX/boards-cli/README.md

 Use me to:

 - Generate boilerplate files (using a _really_ simple [templating language](https://www.npmjs.com/package/procurator)).
 - Alter existing files (like adding routes, or exports).
 - That's it.
-I don't do a lot, but I'm very good at what I do.
+I don't do a lot (unless you teach me how), but I'm very good at what I do.

 ## Getting started